-- (a) Each Cannabis Establishment shall designate one or more Cannabis Licensed Agent(s) and register the Cannabis Licensed Agent(s) with the Board. - (b) Only Cannabis Licensed Agents are permitted to transport Cannabis or Cannabis Products between Cannabis Establishments. - (c) Cannabis Licensed Agents must carry an employee identification card issued pursuant to Rule 1.16 at all times while transporting Cannabis or Cannabis Products. - (d) Transportation must take place in a vehicle, provided that the Board may waive this requirement at its discretion. - (e) When Cannabis or Cannabis Products are transported in a vehicle: - i. they must not be visible from outside the vehicle; - ii. the driver must not be able to access them from the driver's seat; and - iii. the vehicle must be unmarked. - (f) Vehicles used for transportation must be registered and current in their registration, inspection, and insurance. - (g) Cannabis Licensed Agents may transport Cannabis and Cannabis Products only between Cannabis Establishments. - (h) The transporting Cannabis Establishment must enter all Cannabis and Cannabis Products to be transported into the Inventory Tracking System. - (i) While transporting Cannabis and Cannabis Products, Cannabis Licensed Agents must utilize GPS tracking technology that records their entire route and that is capable of broadcasting their location to a remote computing device, provided that this requirement can be waived on a case-by-case basis at the Board's discretion. - (j) Prior to departure from a Cannabis Establishment, Cannabis Licensed Agents must generate a transport manifest that contains the following: - i. departure date, location, and approximate time of departure; - ii. name and location of the destination Cannabis Establishment(s); - iii. name and identification card number of Cannabis Licensed Agent; - iv. product name and quantities (by weight and unit) of each product to be delivered to the specific Cannabis Establishment(s); - v. estimated time of arrival at each Cannabis Establishment; - vi. transport vehicle's make, model, and license plate number; and - vii. a signature line and time notation to be signed by an employee of the Cannabis Establishment who receives the transported product. - (k) Cannabis Licensed Agents must transmit transport manifests to receiving Cannabis Establishments before departure. - (l) Cannabis Establishments receiving Cannabis or Cannabis Product from a Cannabis Licensed Agent must log the time of receipt. - (m) Upon receipt of a transport, the receiving Cannabis Establishment shall ensure that the products received are as described in the transport manifest and shall adjust its records and the Inventory Tracking System to reflect the receipt of inventory the same day it is received.
-If there are discrepancies, the receiving Cannabis Establishments must specify them. - (n) While transporting Cannabis or Cannabis Products, Cannabis Licensed Agents must log the times of arrival at, and departure from, any stops, whether planned or unplanned.
-Logs must be maintained contemporaneously and must give a reason for stops that are not at Cannabis Establishments.
+- (e) Cannabis Establishments may transport Cannabis and Cannabis Products only between Cannabis Establishments. - (f) The transporting Cannabis Establishment must enter all Cannabis and Cannabis Products to be transported into the Inventory Tracking System. - (g) Prior to departure from a Cannabis Establishment, the establishment must generate a transport manifest that contains the following: - i. departure date, location, and approximate time of departure; - ii. name and location of the destination Cannabis Establishment(s); - iii. name and identification card number of those transporting the Cannabis or Cannabis Product; - iv. product name and quantities (by weight and unit) of each product to be delivered to the specific Cannabis Establishment(s); - v. estimated time of arrival at each Cannabis Establishment; - vi. transport vehicle's make, model, and license plate number; and - vii. a signature line and time notation to be signed by an employee of the Cannabis Establishment who receives the transported product. - (h) Cannabis Establishments must transmit transport manifests to receiving Cannabis Establishments before departure. - (i) While transporting Cannabis or Cannabis Products, individuals must log the times of arrival at, and departure from, any stops, whether planned or unplanned.
+Logs must be maintained contemporaneously and must give a reason for stops that are not at Cannabis Establishments. - (j) To the extent possible, individuals transporting Cannabis or Cannabis Products must stay with their vehicles while transporting Cannabis or Cannabis Products.
+Where Cannabis Licensed Agents have the option to stay with their vehicle, they must choose that option.
+Except for the entry and exit of those transporting the Cannabis or Cannabis Product, vehicles must be locked and secured. - (k) No transport of Cannabis or Cannabis Products shall cross state borders.